spikegrobstein/capistrano-mailgun/README.md

 ### mailgun_text_template (required for notify_of_deploy)

-This is the path to the ERB template that `Capistrano::Mailgun` will use to create the text body of your email.
+This is the path to the ERB template that `mailgun.notify_of_deploy` will use to create the text body of your email.
 This is only required if you do not use the `mailgun_html_template` variable.
 You can specify both text and html templates and the emails will contain the proper bodies where the client supports it.